exercism/v3/languages/csharp/README.md

 This area will contain everything needed to launch the C# track, including:

-- The new exercises and `config.json` file.
+- The new Exercises and `config.json` file.
 - Reference documentation that help explain C# concepts for which no appropriate online document could be found.
 - C#-specific documentation for contributors.